 What happens if a non-authorized user calls into TPx?

 The call recipient may do one of the following:

 - If there is no Customer Contact Authority (CCA) information listed on the account, the TPx representative will determine who the customer’s Primary Account Authority should be, call the customer back at the number listed on the account and get the necessary CCA information.

 - If there is a Primary Account Authority listed on the account, the TPx representative will E-mail the Primary Account Authority at the e-mail address listed on the account and request their approval to add the caller as an authorized customer or third party contact.

 - If the customer can provide call detail information, TPx can discuss the call detail information provided by the customer.

-- If the caller wants to report trouble on a service, the Reliability and Repair Operations Center (RROC) can take the trouble report from anyone.
+- If the caller wants to report trouble on a service, the Global Support Center can take the trouble report from anyone.
 If the trouble resolution requires any type of change to the service, e.g., add or remove a blocking or other feature, add or remove call forwarding, etc., the caller must be an authorized contact on the account.
 If the caller is not an authorized contact on the account, the TPx representative will take one of the preceding actions to get the necessary CCA information and/or get approval to add the caller as an authorized contact.